 - Windows Server 2016 and Hyper-V 2016 support

 - vSphere infrastructure cache make the life of a backup admin even faster. vSphere infrastructure cache keeps inventory in memory.
 No longer you’ll have to wait until the list of inventory expands and also for a “Building VM list” message.
 Veeam is introducing a new component called Veeam Broker Service which acts as a cache.
 This service collects and caches vSphere infrastructure hierarchy in RAM for access at Memory Speed.

 - Advanced data fetcher for enterprise storage.
 The feature does not penalize your production workloads, not putting more pressure on your primary storage.
 Basically, it reduces load from backup and replication jobs on primary storage.

-The 9.5 of Veeam is GA and you can download it now !!!
+The 9.5 of Veeam is GA (including also Update 1 within the same ISO) and you can download it now !!!

 Veeam 9.5 Requirements:

 I’m assuming that you’re running one of the supported version of Veeam which 9.0 (any update) or at least 8.0 Update #3.
 Also, make sure that Veeam runs on any of the supported OS.
 If not, you’ll have to migrate to a supported system first.